(Inna Varenytsia/AP)

 Chinese billionaire Richard Liu settles US rape allegation

-MINNEAPOLIS (AP) — Chinese billionaire and JD.com founder Richard Liu agreed to settle a lawsuit filed by a former University of Minnesota student who alleged he raped her in her Minneapolis apartment after a night of dinner and drinks with wealthy Chinese executives in 2018, attorneys for both...
+JD.com founder Richard Liu has agreed to settle a lawsuit from a former University of Minnesota student who alleges he raped her after a night of dinner and drinks in 2018.

 College costs keep snowballing despite Biden’s efforts to ease student debt burden